 Habitat: You are what you eat.

 The difference between grain-finished and grass-fed bison meat is notable on a couple different levels.
 First, and perhaps most obviously, grass-fed bison is simply going to be healthier for you as the consumer.
 Second, there is a distinct difference in flavor between grain fat and grass fat.
-Where grain fat is going to be similar to what you'd come to expect from a cut of beef, the natural fat resulting from a bison's grass diet has a much sweeter flavor which is very noticeably in the ground meat.
+Where grain fat is going to be similar to what you'd come to expect from a cut of beef, the natural fat resulting from a bison's grass diet has a much sweeter flavor which is very noticeable in the ground meat.
 A lot of our clients become repeat customers because they become addicted to it.

 You might be asking yourself why bison would be grain fed at all.
 It's a great question, but there are a couple legitimate reasons for this.
 First, a bison might be grain-finished in order to add a certain amount of fat to the carcass before slaughter, which might not be achievable on a grass diet.
 This is usually required by the slaughterhouse in order for that bison to "make grade".
 But why does the slaughterhouse require added fat?
 Simply because their buyers probably want it that way.
 Bison are a very lean animal in comparison to beef raised under modern ranching practices.
 If you're experienced with wild game then you know lean meat can be easily over-cooked, dried out, and, frankly, ruined if it is not prepared correctly.
 So, if bison is being mass-delivered to a corporate buyer (grocers and restaurants), the industry wants to ensure that the end product is foolproof.
 It all makes sense when you put things in perspective.